Civic Warriors

 Civic Warriors Episode 63: Making a Big Impact in Cancer Care

-In this episode of Civic Warriors we speak with Melany Duval, Senior Vice President and Chief Philanthropy Officer of Dana-Farber Cancer Institute discusses her professional journey and the passion behind her work.
+In this episode of Civic Warriors we speak with Melany Duval, Senior Vice President and Chief Philanthropy Officer of Dana-Farber Cancer Institute.
+Melany discusses her professional journey and the passion behind her work.
 She provides an overview of the Jimmy Fund, detailing its history and the direct impact of its fundraising efforts on Dana-Farber’s mission.
 Melany highlights the significance of the Jimmy Fund Telethon, its partnership with the Boston Red Sox, and the vital role of community support in helping families facing cancer.
 She also emphasizes how even small donations can make a significant impact.

 “The Jimmy Fund represents the power of community…it really allows people to have an outlet to do something…raising money to help advance cancer care and research is so empowering to families going through [a cancer] experience.”